Blind Canadians say new rules to put sound on EVs don't go far enough | CBC News

 Many of the EVs currently on Canadian roads do generate some sort of sound at low speeds or when backing up — but many older models don't have these features.

 Mark Cayer said his EV is so silent that it worries him.
-Cayer's 2018 Volkswagen e-Golf doesn't have any sort of audible pedestrian safety measures.
-He started rolling down the windows and turning up the radio to make up for this.
+His 2018 Volkswagen e-Golf doesn't have any sort of audible pedestrian safety measures, so he started rolling down the windows and turning up the radio to make up for this.

 "For people who are hard of sight, people who are blind and walking … it's possibly very dangerous to not be able to hear the car at all," said Cayer, who is a member of the Electric Vehicle Council of Ottawa.